tableau/server-client-python/docs/api-ref.md

 ```py
 ImageRequestOptions(imageresolution=None, maxage=-1)
 ```
-Use this class to specify the resolution of the view or the maxage of the cached image on server.
+Use this class to specify the resolution of the view and, optionally, the maximum age of the image cached on the server.
 You can also use this class to specify view filters to be applied when the image is generated.
 See `views.populate_image`.

 **Attributes**

 Name  |  Description
 :--- | :---
 `imageresolution` | The resolution of the view returned as an image.
 You set this option with the `Resolution` class.
 If unspecified, the `views.populate_image` method returns an image with standard resolution (the width of the returned image is 784 pixels).
 If you set this parameter value to high (`Resolution.High`), the width of the returned image is 1568 pixels.
 For both resolutions, the height varies to preserve the aspect ratio of the view.
-`maxage` | The maximum number of minutes the image will be cached on server before being refreshed.
-Value must be an integer between `1` and `240` minutes. `0` will be interpreted as 1 minute on server, as that is the shortest interval allowed.
-By default, maxage is set to `-1`, indicating default server behavior.
+`maxage` | Optional.
+The maximum number of minutes the image will be cached on the server before being refreshed.
+The value must be an integer between `1` and `240` minutes. `0` will be interpreted as 1 minute on server, as that is the shortest interval allowed.
+By default, `maxage` is set to `-1`, indicating the default behavior configured in server settings.

 **View Filters**